-You are encouraged to ask as many questions as you like about your care, treatment and stay at the hospital.
+You are encouraged to ask as many questions as you want about your care, treatment and stay at the hospital.
 If you have any concerns please ask to speak to the ward sister, the nurse in charge or the surgical matron during your visit.

-Before you leave home, check that:
+Before you leave home check that:

-- you have all of your medications. - you have left your valuables at home.
+- you have all of your medications.

+- you have left your valuables at home.

-- you have removed your nail varnish, makeup and jewellery. - you have packed your dressing gown (optional). - you have packed your toothbrush and toothpaste. - you are wearing flat shoes. - you have written down any questions you would like to ask so that you don't forget.
+- you have removed your nail varnish, makeup and jewellery.

+- you are wearing flat shoes.

+- you have written down any questions you would like to ask so that you don't forget.